synatic/noql/README.md

 ##Notes
-As with monogo, case sensitive
+As with MongoDB column names and strings are case sensitive.

 Follows mySQL Syntax

 Requires as for functions and sub queries
-Mongo 3.6
 ```
-select
+select abs(-1) as `absId` from `customers`
 ```
+Supports Mongo 3.6 or greater

 ##Supported SQL Statements